sohangithubpro/Custom-Mac-unit-Deployment-in-Neural-Network/README.md

-# Custom MAC unit deployment in Neural Network
+# Custom MAC Unit Deployment in Neural Network

-This project explores the integration of neural networks directly into hardware platforms for efficient, real-time character recognition.
-Using the **MNIST dataset** (70,000+ labeled images), we design and implement an **on-chip neural network (NN)** that classifies handwritten digits for applications such as automated document processing, digital assistants, and biometric authentication.
+This project focuses on the **deployment of a custom Multiply-Accumulate (MAC) unit** to accelerate neural network computations for handwritten digit recognition.
+Multiply-Accumulate operations are at the heart of every neural network layer, and optimizing them in hardware significantly reduces computational latency and power consumption.
+By leveraging **precision-scalable multipliers** and **domino logic circuits**, the design achieves improvements that are well-suited for edge and embedded systems.

+Unlike traditional CPU/GPU implementations, the hardware-based approach maps neuron operations directly onto digital logic, enabling parallelism, reduced instruction overhead, and lower energy cost per operation.
+The result is a design that preserves accuracy while delivering real-time performance in resource-constrained environments.

 ---

 ## Key Features
-- **On-Chip Neural Network**: Built for embedded systems and edge computing environments.
-- **Dataset**: Trained and tested on the MNIST handwritten digit dataset.
-- **PSMAC Multiplier Integration**: Reduces latency and power consumption inside neuron computations.
+- **Custom MAC Unit**: Specialized arithmetic block designed to handle multiplication and accumulation with reduced latency, forming the computational backbone of the neural network.
+- **PSMAC Multiplier**: Provides precision scalability, balancing accuracy and energy efficiency by dynamically adjusting operand precision.
-- **Domino Logic Synthesis**: Optimizes speed and performance during ASIC synthesis.
+- **Domino Logic Synthesis**: High-speed circuit technique used during ASIC synthesis to reduce propagation delay and increase throughput.
-- **Low-Power, High-Speed Design**: Tailored for real-time recognition in resource-constrained systems.
+- **Parameterizable Design**: Neurons and layers are designed as flexible Verilog modules, allowing configurability for different architectures and network sizes.
+- **Hardware-Aware Implementation**: Specifically optimized for embedded and edge computing scenarios where performance per watt is critical.

 ---